 - Login with your username/password from the initial registration.

-- If owner information has changed, click the Edit This Profile link near the top of the page (see right).
+- If owner information has changed, click the Edit This Profile link near the top of the page (see above).

-- If you need to add or remove properties, or change them from vacant to rental, click the corresponding link near the bottom of the page (see right).
+- If you need to add or remove properties, or change them from rental to vacant, click the corresponding link near the bottom of the page (see above).
 Remember to check the verification box and click Submit for each property that is updated.

 A vacant dwelling is any property that lacks habitual presence of human beings who have a legal right to be on the property, or where any substantial lawful residential occupancy or business operations has ceased.